1. Home

 Greenbelts Around the World

-The concept has also caught on in Canada, with the cities of Ottawa, Toronto and Vancouver adopting similar mandates for the creation of greenbelts to combat sprawl.
-Urban greenbelts can also be found in and around larger cities in Australia, New Zealand, Sweden and the United Kingdom.
+The concept has also caught on in Canada, with the cities of Ottawa, Toronto and Vancouver adopting similar mandates for the creation of greenbelts to improve land use.
+Urban greenbelts can also be found in and around larger cities in Australia, New Zealand, Sweden, and the United Kingdom.

 Are Greenbelts Essential to World Peace?